arnoldtics/HPC-TextPreprocess/README.md

 Natural Language Processing (NLP) is a field of Computer Science that has significantly grown in recent years and is expected to continue expanding in the near and medium-term future.
 However, a complete NLP project consists of multiple phases, with one of the most crucial being the first: cleaning the text dataset (corpus).

 Corpus cleaning involves several key tasks, including:
-- Tokenization: splitting each instance into individual words.
+- Tokenization: splitting each instance into individual words-tokens.
 - Stop-words removal: eliminating common words from the language being processed.
 - Lemmatization: converting words to their base form.